Namaskar-1F64F/volt-audit/report.md

 The tests and fuzz tests appear to cover every aspect of this.

+### Integration Tests
+I considered results of pointing the new oracle and oracle pass through.
+I did a line-by-line review of the integration tests.

+1. Does the new oracle implement the correct methods?
+2. Is the price returned correctly?
+3. Is the configuration correct?

+The integration tests for both the Arbitrum and Mainnet networks covered these questions and were all passing.
+The tests looked sound.

 ### Proposal Deployment
-The proposal framework was new to me and seemed like a particular area of interest as deployment, role changing, and configuration set happens.
-Overall, I believe this will work.
+The deployment and proposal process was new to me and seemed like a particular area of interest as deployment, role changing, and setting configuration happens.
+I reviewed the flow and believe it to be valid.
+During deployment the starting oracle price must be set as close to the current price as possible to avoid potential arbitrage.
+I ran through the `checkProposal` script on the forked node which succesfully ran.

 # Findings